malpern/zmk-to-kanata/docs/api_documentation.md

 # ZMK to Kanata Converter API Documentation

 This document provides detailed information about the API of the ZMK to Kanata Converter.
-It's intended for developers who want to use the converter programmatically or contribute to its development.
+It is intended for developers who want to use the converter programmatically or contribute to its development.

+- For installation and CLI usage, see the [README](../README.md).
+- For user instructions, see the [User Guide](user_guide.md).
+- For contribution guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).
+- For known issues, see [Known Limitations](known_limitations.md).

+---

 ## Table of Contents